Insight

 The main flaw in overreliance on badge data is the lack of accuracy.
 Occupancy sensor innovators, Density, found that on any given day, 20% of workers don’t badge in when entering the workplace.
 Relying on badge activity as a single source of data provides an incomplete picture of occupancy rates and no visibility into other dimensions of workplace performance.

-ActivTrak’s Location Insights provides objective data about where employees work, and visibility into where they work best, to drive performance improvement, optimize workforce operations and elevate the employee experience.
-With Location Insights, organizations have access to out-of-the-box insights into remote vs. in-office work, can quickly correlate location to productivity and work habits, determine office space requirements and validate compliance with work policies.
+ActivTrak’s Productivity by Location provides objective data about where employees work, and visibility into where they work best, to drive performance improvement, optimize workforce operations and elevate the employee experience.
+With Productivity by Location, organizations have access to out-of-the-box insights into remote vs. in-office work, can quickly correlate location to productivity and work habits, determine office space requirements and validate compliance with work policies.

 Get out-of-the-box insights into remote vs. in-office work